Mine shell: German use of mine shells in World War II

-During World War II, mine shells would see a resurgence as the Germans started to use the type in small caliber (initially 20 mm) automatic weapons, both to arm the Luftwaffe's fighter aircraft and for Flak.
-This was an innovation, as prior to this, mine shells had only been constructed in large calibers for technical reasons.
+During World War II, mine shells came into use originally by Germany for small-caliber (initially 20 mm) automatic weapons, both to arm the Luftwaffe's fighter aircraft and for flak.
+This was an innovation, as prior to this mine shells had only been constructed in large calibers.
 Larger shells were usually produced by casting, smaller calibers by drilling the cavity for fuse and explosives into a solid steel shot, and neither process was effective at making small projectiles with walls that were sufficiently thin yet strong enough to work as a mine shell.
-While small thick-walled shells fired from automatic guns performed well against ground targets, they were more limited in anti-aircraft use.
+While small thick-walled shells fired from automatic guns performed well against ground targets, they were more limited for use against lightly-armoured aircraft.

 Development

 In the late 1930s, the Germans began to pay attention to these shortcomings during the trials of the 20 mm MG FF cannon.
-Its conventional high-explosive rounds were judged unsatisfactory in the anti-aircraft role, for the reasons mentioned above.
+Its conventional high-explosive rounds were judged unsatisfactory in the anti-aircraft role.
 As a result of these trials, the German air ministry, the Reichsluftfahrtministerium, or RLM for short, ordered the development of mine shells for the 20 mm MG FF cannon in 1937.
-To make such shells in 20 mm caliber, German ordnance engineers had to try new methods of construction; what they came up with was a round made from high-quality drawing steel, manufactured in the same way in which cartridge cases are made.
+To make such shells in 20 mm caliber, German ordnance engineers had to try new methods of construction; they developed a round made from high-quality drawing steel, manufactured in the same way as cartridge cases.
 These new 20 mm mine shells were first used against the RAF in 1940, and proved highly successful.
 Even when the British and later, to a limited extent the Americans equipped their fighters with autocannon, they always used conventional ammunition.
 The difference in payloads between these rounds and the Luftwaffe's mine shells was significant.
-Considering the high-explosive rounds alone as an example: the 20 mm mine shells used in MG FF/M cannons (and later in the MG 151/20) both had a 17 g HE filling while British and American autocannon shells of the same calibre, but markedly heavier, could carry only 10–12 g, while the typical filler load in the conventional 20 mm shells of the original MG-FF was a mere 4.5–6.5 g.
+Considering the high-explosive rounds alone as an example: the 20 mm mine shells used in MG FF/M cannons (and later in the MG 151/20) both had a 17 g HE filling (compared to the 4.5–6.5 g of the original MG-FF), while British and American autocannon shells of the same calibre, markedly heavier, could carry only 10–12 g.

-As mentioned above, one problem with the new ammunition was that due to their lightweight nature, the new 20 mm mine shells produced insufficient recoil to operate the 20 mm MG FF cannon.
-This required a modification of the recoil mechanism so the cannon could fire this new shell, but this in turn made it unsafe to fire the old, conventional rounds.
-In an effort to avoid the chambering of incorrect ammunition, the modified weapon was redesignated the 20 mm MG FF/M, M for Minengeschoß.
+One problem with the new ammunition was its light weight; the new 20 mm mine shells produced insufficient recoil to operate the standard 20 mm MG FF cannon, requiring a modification of the recoil mechanism.
+The new cannon could not safely fire standard rounds and was renamed 20 mm MG FF/M, with M for Minengeschoß appended, a new name implying the need for different ammunition.